gecko0307/dagon/doc/Scene and Asset Management.md

 ```

 In a more complex scenario, scene creation is deferred to the moment when it is needed, and when the user quits the scene, it is deleted.
-You should not directly delete the scene while it is running using `Delete` function because there will be no synchronization in that case - use `Game.setCurrentScene` instead.
+You should not directly delete the scene while it is running using `Delete` function because there will be no synchronization in that case—use `Game.setCurrentScene` instead.
 If the optional `releaseCurrent` argument is set to `true`, the current scene will be safely deleted at the next loop iteration:

 ```d
 class MyScene1: Scene